samulaw02/ceros-ski-typescript/README.md

 * **Score Board:** A scoring system has been added to the game.
 The skier's score increases as they ski further without crashing into obstacles or the rhino.

 * **Reset Game:** I have added the ability to reset the game once it is over.
-If you decided not to reset the game you will be redirected to (ceros website)[https://ceros.com]
+If you decided not to reset the game you will be redirected to (ceros-website)[https://ceros.com]

 * **Play Online / Locally :** I have deployed the game to a server, It can be play online on [https://github.com/samulaw/ceros-ski-typescript](https://github.com/samulaw/ceros-ski-typescript).